trixi-framework/Trixi.jl/docs/src/development.md

 can be found in the official [documentation](https://timholy.github.io/Revise.jl/stable/).

 !!! tip "If in doubt, restart the REPL"
-    Oftentimes it is possible to recover from issues with Revise by fixing the offending code.
+    Oftentimes, it is possible to recover from issues with Revise by fixing the offending code.
 Sometimes, however, this is not possible or you might have troubles finding out what exactly caused the problems.
 Therefore, in these cases, or if in doubt, restart the REPL to get a fresh start.